cnshsliu/smp.nvim/README.md

-In browser previewing, snippets will be automatically displayed as their contents, however, if you want to expand them right within your Markdown file, that means, to repalce {snippets} with it's content, you
+In browser previewing, snippets will be automatically displayed as their contents, however, if you want to expand them in place right within your Markdown file, that means, to repalce {snippets} with it's content, you
 could: